dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

                 --template-file template.yaml --capabilities CAPABILITY_IAM
     ```

-    **NOTEs:**
+    If successfull, you'll see the a message similar to the below at the end of the execution:

+    ```bash
+    Successfully created/updated stack - dynatrace-s3-log-forwarder in us-east-1
+    ```

+    > **Notes**
+    >
-    * You can optionally configure notifications on your e-mail address to receive alerts when log files can't be processed and messages are arriving to the Dead Letter Queue.
+    > * You can optionally configure notifications on your e-mail address to receive alerts when log files can't be processed and messages are arriving to the Dead Letter Queue.
 To do so, add the parameter `NotificationsEmail`=`your_email_address_here`.
-    * An Amazon SNS topic is created to receive monitoring alerts where you can subscribe HTTP endpoints to send the notification to your tools (e.g. PagerDuty, Service Now...).
+    > * An Amazon SNS topic is created to receive monitoring alerts where you can subscribe HTTP endpoints to send the notification to your tools (e.g. PagerDuty, Service  Now...).
-    * If you plan to forward logs from Amazon S3 buckets in different AWS accounts and regions that where you're deploying the log forwarder, add the parmeters `EnableCrossRegionCrossAccountForwarding`=`true` and optionally `AwsAccountsToReceiveLogsFrom`=`012345678912,987654321098` to the above command.
+    > * If you plan to forward logs from Amazon S3 buckets in different AWS accounts and regions that where you're deploying the log forwarder, add the parmeters `EnableCrossRegionCrossAccountForwarding`=`true` and optionally `AwsAccountsToReceiveLogsFrom`=`012345678912,987654321098` to the above command.
 (You can enable this at a later stage, re-running the command above with the mentioned parameters).
-For more detailed information look at the [docs/log_forwarding](docs/log_forwarding.md#forward-logs-from-s3-buckets-on-different-aws-regions) documentation.
+For more detailed information look at the [docs/log_forwarding](docs/log_forwarding. md#forward-logs-from-s3-buckets-on-different-aws-regions) documentation.
-    * The template is deployed with a pre-defined set of default values to suit the majority of use cases.
+    > * The template is deployed with a pre-defined set of default values to suit the majority of use cases.
 If you want to customize deployment values, you can find the parameter descriptions on the [template.yaml](template.yaml#L29-L135) file.
 You'll find more information on the [docs/advanced_deployments](docs/advanced_deployments.md) documentation.

-    If successfull, you'll see the a message similar to the below at the end of the execution:

-    ```bash
-    Successfully created/updated stack - dynatrace-s3-log-forwarder in us-east-1
-    ```

 1. The log forwarding Lambda function pulls configuration data from AWS AppConfig that contains the rules that defines how to forward and process log files.
 The `dynatrace-aws-s3-log-forwarder-configuration.yaml` CloudFormation template is designed to help get you started deploying the log forwarding configuration.
 It deploys a default "catch all" log forwarding rule that makes the log forwarding Lambda function process any S3 Object it receives an S3 Object Created notification for, and attempts to identify the source of the log, matching the object against supported AWS log sources.
 The log forwarder logic falls back to generic text log ingestion if it's unable to identify the log source: